FASTED CARDIO AND FAT BURN

 Whether or not to do cardio on an empty stomach is still a big argument in fitness and nutrition.
 It is believed to burn more fat than if you eat beforehand.

-So we have collected some pros and cons for you from the heart and health guide; (heart-health-guide.com)
+We have collected some pros and cons for you from the heart and health guide; (heart-health-guide.com)

 RAISE HUMAN GROWTH HORMONE